Back

 • For whom?

-The secret is in keeping everything clear and concise: you want to convey the message that your idea has huge potential without overwhelming the reader with 5-page long sheets and abstract ideas.
+The secret is to keep everything clear and concise: you want to convey the message that your app idea has huge potential without overwhelming the reader with 5-page long sheets and abstract ideas.
 Ideally, the executive summary shouldn’t run longer than 2–3 pages.

 The four key components of an executive summary